Chapter 1

 Chemical Composition of the Fruit

-Berry development includes accumulation and metabolism of Berry development includes accumulation and metabolism of hundreds of compounds, many in tiny quantities, which may contribute to fruit quality attributes.
+Berry development includes the accumulation and metabolism of hundreds of compounds, many in tiny quantities, which may contribute to fruit quality attributes.
 The single largest component of berries is water, followed by the sugars (predominantly fructose and glucose), then the acids tartaric and malic.
-Other important classes of chemical compounds found in grape berries include phenolic compounds, nitrogenous compounds, aroma compounds, minerals, and pectins.
+Other important classes of chemical compounds found in grape berries include sugars, organic acids, potassium levels, phenolic compounds, nitrogenous compounds, and aroma compounds.

 Sugars